-How could this recommendation be relevant and useful for RPOs and RFOs?
+• How could this recommendation be relevant and useful for RPOs and RFOs?

 There has been a growing movement towards the reform of research assessment which moves beyond the entrenched publish-or-perish mentality and focus on peer-reviewed publications in high impact factor journals and related publication metrics.
 New research assessment systems could take a peer-reviewed qualitative approach supported by the responsible use of quantitative indicators.
 New systems could also recognise the diversity of research and non-research roles, activities, and outputs of researchers.
 This could include the recognition of research managers and research technicians.
 New systems could lastly recognise activities especially contributing to research integrity, inclusivity and gender equality, Open Science, and societal impact.
-Research assessors will hereby need to be informed about the added value of reformed research assessment criteria.
+Research assessment criteria.
 The reforms in research assessment proposed in this recommendation are currently being developed into new research assessment systems in the OPUS project [17] and GraspOS project [18]

-- Which principles of the Charter could be relevant for this recommendation? - Pillar 1 > Principle 1 > Ethics and Research Integrity - Pillar 1 > Principle 3 > Open Science
+• Which principles of the Charter could be relevant for this recommendation?

-- Pillar 1 > Principle 4 > Gender Equality - Pillar 1 > Principle 5 > Embracing Diversity - Pillar 2 > Principle 1 > Researchers' Assessment - Pillar 2 > Principle 4 > Career Progression - Pillar 4 > Principle 1 > Valuing Diverse Research Careers
+- Pillar 1 > Principle 1 > Ethics and Research Integrity - Pillar 1 > Principle 3 > Open Science - Pillar 1 > Principle 4 > Gender Equality - Pillar 1 > Principle 5 > Embracing Diversity - Pillar 2 > Principle 1 > Researchers' Assessment - Pillar 2 > Principle 4 > Career Progression - Pillar 4 > Principle 1 > Valuing Diverse Research Careers